rowcased/rowcased.github.io/dot.md

 ## Progress Dots

-this program was made for a timing program, and thus part of a larger program, "codewars code timer"
+This program was made for a timing program, and thus part of a larger program, "codewars code timer".

 ```python